 Healthy Benefits

-Cabbage is a nutrient dense, low calorie, food that provides an excellent source of vitamin C, potassium, folic acid, B6, biotin, calcium, and a respectable amount of fiber.
-In addition, studies have shown that cabbage has anticancer benefits.
+Broccoli is a star member of the cruciferous family which is believed to help protect against cancer.
+Itโs a super source of vitamin C, folate, vitamin B6 and fiber.
+Cabbage is a nutrient-dense, low-calorie, food that provides an excellent source of vitamin C, potassium, folic acid, B6, biotin, calcium, and a respectable amount of fiber.
+In addition, studies have shown that cabbage has anti-cancer benefits.
+Shopping Tips

 Broccoli florets are sold in bags in the produce department.
-To make your own, see prep tip below.
+To make your own, see the prep tips, below.
+Ginger, from a jar, is sold in the produce section where garlic in the jar, is displayed.
+Prep Tips

 To make your own florets: Cut the stalk off a head of broccoli with a sharp knife.
 Make sure you cut high enough so that large individual florets fall away as you cut.
 Take each large individual floret and cut it in half.
 Gather the two halves and cut them into quarters.
 Repeat for each large individual floret.